A look at COVID-19 vaccinations in Canada on Friday, April 23, 2021

-There were 7,020 new vaccines delivered to the provinces and territories for a total of 13,692,894 doses delivered so far.
-The provinces and territories have used 81.49 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 13,692,894 doses delivered so far.
+The provinces and territories have used 84.18 per cent of their available vaccine supply.

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.